 Environmentally conscious Wicked Diving has a humble and affordable liveaboard.
 These guys have a no plastic policy onboard and use all eco-friendly products, small but important steps to preserve our oceans.

-Check out the full Komodo Article for more information.
+Check out the full Komodo Article.

 Location: Indonesia, Maluku